Blynk-App-Publishing/Startup-Repo-Template/README.md

-"Need Info" - which means that we are expecting some information orlogs from you and won't be able to move on without them
+"Need Info" - which means that we are expecting some information or logs from you and won't be able to move on without them

-"Ready to Test" - which means that the issue is fixed and we ask youto test and confirm that everything is working correctly on your side
+"Ready to Test" - which means that the issue is fixed and we ask you to test and confirm that everything is working correctly on your side